seL4/docs/Hardware/jetsontk1.rst

 When you start the board, you will see the U-Boot prompt.
 To load the binary you need to interact with U-Boot.
 I personally use a DHCP/TFTP server to get the binary onto the board.
 Copy  `sel4.img` onto the tftp server; if you've set up DHCP properly it will pass the server IP to the board.
 Otherwise you can specify the IOP address on the command.
-The following command will then ask to get an address via the DHCP and get `sel4.img` file from the TFTP server at 192.168.1.1.
+The following command will then scan the PCI bus and enable the ethernet, and then ask to get an address via the DHCP and get `sel4.img` file from the TFTP server at 192.168.1.1.

 {{{
+pci enum
 dhcp ${loadaddr} 192.168.1.1:sel4.img
 }}}